kevineulenberg/yt-downloader/README.md

 # YouTube Downloader for macOS

-A sleek, user-friendly macOS application to download YouTube videos and audio with a clean, minimal interface.
+A sleek, user-friendly macOS application to download YouTube videos and audio with a clean, minimal interface based on PyQt6 and yt-dlp. yt-dl is a feature-rich command-line audio/video downloader with support for thousands of sites.
+This app provides a simple and easy-to-use interface for downloading YouTube videos and audio in MP4 and MP3 formats.

 ## Features